makrai/notes/bruyne-21-cross-framework-dutch-emo.md

 # Abstract

-* Research usually focuses on emotion classification, but performance tends to be rather low, esp with emotion categories that are tailored to specific tasks and domains
+* emotion classification performance tends to be rather low, esp with emotion categories that are tailored to specific tasks and domains
 * we propose the use of the dimensional emotion representations (VAD), in an emotion regression task.
-Hypothesis:
+  * Hypothesis:
   * VAD can improve performance of the classification task
   * VAD might be used as a pivot mechanism to map towards any emo framework,
     * allows tailoring emotion frameworks to spec applications